pkunjam/CPP_Practice/README.md

-This repository contains solutions to practice problems for Advanced C++ concepts on HackerRank.
+This repository contains solutions to practice problems for advanced C++ concepts on HackerRank.